fdeboo/to-infinity/README.md

     ![Custom Error Template](https://res.cloudinary.com/fdeboo/image/upload/v1612021682/toinfinity_readme/pasttriperror_qvaxfl.png)

-+ A clear message just below the proceed to checkout button, warns the user how much will they be charged.
++ Within the checkout template, a clear message is shown just below the 'Proceed to Checkout' button, warns the user how much will they be charged.
 + The checkout system implements Stripe(devlopment version) for handling test payments
 + To test checkout, users can enter 4242 4242 4242 4242 for the credit card number
 + Webhooks are set up, so the order is created only after Stripe accepts the payment as valid.